nus-cs2113-AY2324S2/ip/docs/README.md

 ## Usage

-### `add` - Adds a task to be tracked
+### `todo/deadline/event` - Adds a task to be tracked

-Example of usage: add borrow book
+Example of usage: todo borrow book

-Todo task: add 'task description' <br>
+Todo: todo 'task description' <br>
-Deadline: add 'task description' /by 'deadline' <br>
+Deadline: deadline 'task description' /by 'deadline' <br>
-Event: add 'task description' /from 'startDate' /to 'endDate'
+Event: event 'task description' /from 'startDate' /to 'endDate'

 ```
 Got it.
 I've added this task: